Random-Flux-Induced Transition Sequence between Weak and Strong Topological Phases with Anisotropic Localization Properties: Anisotropic Wilson-Dirac model with random flux

 where $K_{j}\in\{K_{1}=\Gamma(0,0),K_{2}=X(\pi,0),K_{3}=M(\pi,\pi),K_{4}=Y(0,\pi)\}$, and $\xi_{j}=\pm1$ is the parity value defined by $\mathcal{P}\psi_{-}(K_{j})=\xi_{j}\psi_{-}(K_{j}).$ At these HSPs, the parity is related to the effective mass by

 The gap-closing transition flips the sign of the effective mass term at HSPs, which in turn changes the parity values and thus changes the Chern number.

-The nonzero Chern number indicates the existence of chiral edge modes at open boundaries.
-In Figs.\ \ref{fig:bands}(a) and \ref{fig:bands}(b), we show the energy spectra along $x$ and $y$ directions, respectively, corresponding to five different phase regions with increasing the parameter $m$ in Fig. 1(a) of the main text.
-Let us focus on the case with $m=0$.
-Here, the Chern number is $C=0$ since the Berry curvature cancels out across the Brillouin zone {[}Fig.\ \ref{fig:bands}(c){]}.
-However, we observe two pairs of Dirac edge modes along $y$ direction (at $k_{y}^{*}=0,\pi$) but no Dirac edge modes along $x$ direction.
-This phase is identified as a weak topological insulator (WTI).
-Therefore, the Chern number $C=0$ cannot distinguish between the normal insulator (NI) and WTI.

-To address this, we introduce two weak $Z_{2}$ indices, $(\nu_{x},\nu_{y})$, based on parity configurations at HSPs.
-These indices complement the strong index $C=0$ and identify the WTI.
 In a WTI, the parity configuration $\xi_{j}$ at HSPs takes two positive and two negative values, while for a NI, parity values $\xi_{j}$ at four HSPs are all positive or all negative.
-The WTI is essentially topological trivial in 2D because it can be fully characterized by topological indices defined in 1D.
 To illustrate this, let us reduce the dimensionality to 1D by setting $k_{y}^{*}=0$ or $\pi$, leading to the following Hamiltonian

 By applying a unitary transformation with $U(\theta)=\exp(-i\frac{\pi}{4}\sigma_{z})\exp(-i\frac{\pi}{4}\sigma_{x})$, the Hamiltonian transforms to